 Kartell FL/Y Pendant Lamp

-Materials: Emerald green translucent acrylic.
-Chromed metal, some plastic parts.
-Plastic socket, steel wire.
+Materials: Emerald green translucent acrylic globe lampshade.
+Chromed metal and some plastic parts.
+Steel wire.
+Plastic canopy.
+Plastic E27 socket.

 Cord Length: 80 cm / 31.49’’